-Today we honor Blessed Pope Urban II.
+Today is Blessed Pope Urban II’s feast day.
 Ora pro nobis.

 Pope Urban II was born Otho, Otto or Odo of Lagery, at Châtillon-sur-Marne in the province of Champagne, about 1042; He was of a knightly family.
 He died 29 July, 1099.
 Under St. Bruno (afterwards founder of the Carthusians) Otho studied at Reims, where he later became canon and archdeacon.
 About 1070 he retired to Cluny and was professed there under the abbot St. Hugh.
 After holding the office of prior he was sent by St. Hugh to Rome as one of the monks asked for by Gregory VII.
 Otho was of great assistance to Gregory in the difficult task of reforming the Church.